 Laboratory experience accompanying CHE 344.
 Includes hands-on experience with physiochemical systems and computational modeling.

-Corequisites: Registration in CHE 344 is required.
+Corequisites: Concurrent registration in CHE 344 is required.
 Offered: Fall.

 CHE 348 • Quantum Chemistry and Spectroscopy 3 Credits